 That’s because betting lines are moved when more money is bet on one side or the other at one sportsbook and not any others.
 Because local interest in Canada can drive increased betting on the Jays, there’s an increased chance a Jays line will move at a provincially licensed online sportsbook in Canada than at a traditional Las Vegas sportsbook.

 Blue Jays scheduling notes

-MLB will play its traditional 162-game schedule for all 30 teams, which means each team will play one midweek series and one-weekend series every week throughout.
+MLB plays a traditional 162-game schedule for all 30 teams, which means each team will play one midweek series and one-weekend series every week throughout.
 Mid-week series games are generally scheduled Monday to Thursday and weekend games are Thursday to Monday.

-The MLB regular season runs through Oct.
-3, followed by the MLB postseason and the World Series, which is scheduled to begin on Oct.
-26 and end no later than a potential Game 7 on Nov.
-3.
+The MLB regular season runs through early October, followed by the MLB postseason and the World Series, which is scheduled to begin late October and end at the latest in the first days of November.

-The Jays will continue to compete in the America League East Division.
-Interleague play throughout the season will see the Jays and the other AL East teams matchup against teams from the NL East.
-Temporary rule changes launched in the 2020 season will continue in 2021, including doubleheaders being played as two seven-inning games, and a runner is placed on second base at the start of every half-inning of all extra innings games.
+Temporary rule changes launched in the 2020 season will continue, including doubleheaders being played as two seven-inning games, and a runner is placed on second base at the start of every half-inning of all extra innings games.

 Blue Jays franchise leaders

 Here’s a look at the Blue Jays career leaders in 12-key statistical categories: